dwrolvink/Linux/Random/printing_gutenberg_txt.md

 ```

 The line above will create the file "output-margins.pdf".
 This is still a single page/print face pdf.
 We want to print it in
-such a way that we can fold over the book (or signature) and have a booklet.
+such a way that we can fold over the printed stack of paper (or signature) and have a booklet.
 This involves printing in duplex (twosided), and
 shuffling the pages around a little.
 Most adobe pdf readers have this option built in, but I can't (/won't) use those here.

 If you can print everything in one booklet, use the first line, otherwise, use the second.
 The second splits up the book into `n`